Perennial pepperweed

 (Lepidium latifolium)

-An herbaceous, multi-stemmed perennial can reach five feet tall but remains as a rosette for several weeks before bolting.
+An herbaceous, multi-stemmed perennial can reach five feet tall but remains a rosette for several weeks before bolting.
 Stems die back by late summer and the plan-ts have a horseradish taste and odor.

-Other names for this plant- Common names: tall whitetop, tall pepperweed, broadleaf pepperweed
+- Common names: tall whitetop, tall pepperweed, broadleaf pepperweed

 - Scientific names: Cardaria latifolia